EmekaG/h/0x01-shell_permissions/README.md

-changes the owner and the group owner
+changes the owner and the group owner of _hello